mashiyathussain2/Fork_CPP/Searching/Count_1s_in_a_Binary_Array/Problem_Statement.md

 O/P:- 0
 ```

-**Note:- Binary search is always a good hint to solve a problem when your input array is sorted**
+**Note:- Binary search is always a good hint to solve a problem when your input array is sorted.**